 I gave them as much comfort as I could, when it came to creating the vessel they’re sailing on.
 Although the big ocean-liners haven’t arrived yet, expeditions have been all the rage for decades now, and taking gentlemen explorers as passengers has developed into a lucrative business for shipping companies.
 Gone are the days when the most precious commodities are carried below deck in bulk.

 The brides’ ship has been converted to take advantage of this situation, only to have the War between the States as the American Civil war known back then make a dent in the business.

 What was hard on the ships’ owners, was equally hard on the crew, who after dealing with normal cargo all their lives, suddenly found themselves having to deal with the niceties of polite society.
 I’m sure the Captain found himself incredibly grateful to have at least Matron to chaperone the young women.
 No wonder he delegated as much of the responsibility as he could.

 Thank you, Carmen!
-Glittering Death, the brand-new sequel to The Case of the Missing Bride, will be available on all platforms in January 2020.
+Glittering Death, the brand-new sequel to The Case of the Missing Bride, is now available too.